 During the Gateway year students will learn alongside each other, benefiting from shared interprofessional insight and the unique community of Bristol's medical, dental and veterinary schools.
 Students will be taught by academic teachers who are scientists and clinicians.

-The Gateway course will deepen existing knowledge of core basic sciences underpinning clinical subjects; it also places emphasis on the development of personal and professional skills, attributes and behaviours that enable successful transition to university study.
+The Gateway course builds on core basic sciences underpinning clinical subjects; encourages reflection and places emphasis on personal and professional development; strengthens practical, statistics, research and library skills; and considers attributes and behaviours that enable successful transition to university study.
 Successful completion of the Gateway year allows automatic progression onto the five-year BVSc Veterinary Science.

 This course is open to applicants from specific schools and colleges in the UK only and/or to those who have spent three months or more in care.
-Further information and lists of the eligible schools and colleges is available within the Admissions Statement, and under "Aspiring State School or College" at Contextual offers.
+Further information and lists of the eligible schools and colleges is available on the contextual offers webpage.

 Studies will include:

-- Basic anatomy, physiology and biochemistry of the healthy human/animal;
+- Basic cell biology, anatomy, physiology and biochemistry of the healthy human/animal;

 - Fundamental principles of chemistry;

-- Maths and statistics relevant to health sciences programmes;
+- Numeracy skills and statistics relevant to health sciences programmes;

 - Clinical professional attributes;